Lucas-Gabriel0/Lucas-Gabriel0/README.md

 ##

-- 👨‍💻 Desenvolvedor de Apps com foco em React Native
+- 👨‍💻 Mobile developer with focus in React Native
-- 🎓 Estudante de Desenvolvimento Mobile
-- 🤝 Disposto a colaborar e contribuir com projetos relacionados ao desenvolvimento de aplicativos
-- 💬 Se você está procurando um desenvolvedor dedicado, focado em resultados e com interesse em aprender, entre em contato comigo!
+- 🤝 Willing to collaborate and contribute to projects related to app development.
+- 💬 If you are looking for a dedicated developer, focused on results, and interested in learning, please contact me!